How dangerous are false widow spiders?

 The name false widow is given to species in the genus Steatoda.
 Six of these species live permanently in the UK.

-The noble false widow is most commonly reported.
-It reaches a body length of between 8.5 and 11 millimetres, making it the largest of the three common species.
+The noble false widow is most commonly reported and it is the largest of the three most common species.
+It reaches a body length of between 8.5 and 11 millimetres.

 But it is only since the 1980s that the species has gained a strong foothold, forming established populations in the majority of the southern counties - although it has now spread northwards.